nicklitvin/GroupingAlgorithm/README.md

 Teams are assigned based on constraints given using assignPlayersToProjects().

-The current method prioritizes projects with just enough interest to make a team and each team created is guaranteed to have 1 leader.
+The current method prioritizes projects with just enough interest to make 1 team followed by the more popular projects.

 ## Step 6)